 Core staff of the floated-to unit may also treat float nurses like outsiders, which can impact morale.
 Given nurses often already experience high levels of stress and low levels of job satisfaction, unit managers should float core staff as a last resort.

-When to enlist CareRev as your third workforce
+When to enlist CareRev

 To maintain safe staffing levels when patient volume trends up, it’s imperative to build and maintain a float team comprised of clinicians with a variety of licenses and skill sets.
 Float pools allow facilities to optimize their existing staff while relying less on agencies and travelers.